TrymArve/Control-Theory/Control Theory/04 Optimization Based Control/Model Predictive Control (MPC)/Nonlinear MPC (NMPC)/Ideal NMPC/ideal NMPC.md

 Consider the discrete system:
 ![[Consider - Discrete NTI#^system]]

-Assume that the plant being controlled follows the dynamics:
+Assume that the real plant follows the dynamics:
 $$x_{k+1} = f_{d}(x_{k},u_{k}) + g(x_{k},u_{k},w_{k})$$
 such that any disturbances and model mismatch is captured by $g(\cdot)$.